ZYX2222/hERG_binding_regressor/README.md

 optuna == 3.1.0
 numpy == 1.23.5

 To replicate or devleop models more conveniently, the environment file <environment.txt> is provided to install environment directly.
+This file can be used to create an environment using:
+$ conda create --name <env> --file <environment.txt>

 ## Main